microsoft/azure-health-data-services-workshop/Challenge-11 - Power Platform Integration/Readme.md

 2. On the "homeScreen", you need to add the code to fetch all patients and display them in the gallery component.
 3. Add the code to fetch the patient's first and lastname in the "lblName" label.
 4. The Patient ID field is not populated, so add the code to display the Synthea-generated patient identifier.
-5. (optional) Implement the patient search button.
+5. (Optional) Implement the patient search button.
 You can either use a filter on the patient dataset or make a new request to your FHIR service to fetch a subset of the stored data.
+6. (Optional) Add the code to the scrnPatient to create a new patients based on the provided fields.

+Having completed the above steps the homeScreen of your app should be working now.

 ## Step 3 - Create a custom connector for FHIR